ictvoip/ictvoip-docs/docs/source/admin/autobill.rst

 **Browser Testing:**

+Both Autobill v2 and v3 provide a custom browser UI when opened directly without a CRON trigger.
+The page shows real-time progress, client and invoice counters, and colour-coded log output.
+Use this to test and debug a billing run before enabling the CRON.

-Test your Autobill installation by accessing the script directly in your browser:
+Test your Autobill installation by accessing the script directly in your
+browser:

 .. code-block:: text